in28minutes/in28minutes.github.io/_posts/2017-12-18-spring-boot-application-configuration.md

 - You would want to configure less logging in production
 - You might want to have different custom configuration

-## Applicaiton Configuration with Spring Boot application.properties
+## Application Configuration with Spring Boot application.properties

 Spring Boot allows you to configure your application configuration using a file named `application.properties`